 Energy Systems

 The immediate energy supply for the first 5–10 seconds of sprinting comes from the phosphagen system, which uses stored ATP and creatine phosphate.
-This system does not rely on oxygen, allowing players to produce maximal power without the delay of aerobic metabolism.
-Because of this, the ability to tap into this system efficiently is a hallmark of elite acceleration.
+Day to day, this system does not rely on oxygen, allowing players to produce maximal power without the delay of aerobic metabolism.
+As a result, the ability to tap into this system efficiently is a hallmark of elite acceleration.

 Frequently Asked Questions